Shuzhengz/FRBB/README.md

 ## Build

-Build and deploy using Keil µVision
+Build into binary using Keil µVision, and deploy by running the binary on the test board

+Some of the source code may not build correctly if wrong MPU is selected in µVision